Organisation and structure of the Metropolitan Police: Basic Command Unit (BCU)

 The 12 BCU structure consists of the following boroughs:

 There has been significant concerns raised in various quarters over these changes.

 Non-BCU Frontline Policing

 As of February 2019 the non-BCU units within Frontline Policing were:

 Met Operations

-Met Operations or Met Ops is one of the four business groups which forms the Metropolitan Police Service.
+Met Operations or Met Ops is one of the eight business groups which forms the Metropolitan Police Service.
 It was created during the 2018–19 restructuring of the service, amalgamating much of its functions from the previous Specialist Crime & Operations Directorate.
-As of December 2024 the group is led by Temporary Assistant Commissioner Matt Twist.
+As of December 2024 the group is led by Assistant Commissioner Pippa Mills.